labratjazzcat/aliquam/_posts/2017-06-05-roland-sp404sx-ptn-format.md

 <img src="https://i.imgur.com/hr6Cx6I.jpg" alt="SP-404SX" style="width: 200px;"/>

 The Roland SP-404SX is a portable hardware sampler with the ability to store patterns for playback.
-On the SP-404SX these patterns are stored on a removable SD card at (path/to/pattern).
+On the SP-404SX these patterns are stored on a removable SD card at ROLAND/SP-404SX/PTN.
 Here are a few example pattern files:

-60 30 01 00 7f 00 00 60
+60 30 01 00 7f 40 00 60

-a  b  c  d  e  f  g

-- a = Number of Ticks till next note
+- 60 = Number of Ticks till next note
-- b = Pad Code
+- 30 = Pad Code
-- c = Bank Switch
+- 01 = Bank Switch
-- d = ???
+- 00 = ???
-- e = Velocity
+- 7f = Velocity
-- f = ???
+- 40 = ???
-- g = Length of Sample (double byte)
+- 0060 = Length of Sample (double byte)